On this page:

 A pessary is a plastic ring, similar to a contraceptive diaphragm, that is worn in the vagina.
 It will help support the walls of the vagina, lifting the bladder and nearby urethra, leading to less stress leakage.
 A doctor or nurse can fit you with the best shape and size pessary for you and teach you how to care for it.
 Many women use a pessary only during exercise while others wear their pessary all day to reduce stress leakage.
 If you use a pessary, you should see your doctor regularly to check for small scrapes in the vagina that can result from using the device.

-A device can be placed under your skin to deliver mild electrical pulses to the nerves that control bladder function.
 Electrical stimulation of the nerves that control the bladder can improve symptoms of urgency, frequency, and urge incontinence, as well as bladder emptying problems, in some people.
 This treatment is usually offered to patients who cannot tolerate or do not benefit from medications.
 At first, your doctor will use a device outside your body to deliver stimulation through a wire implanted under your skin to see if the treatment relieves your symptoms.
 If the temporary treatment works well for you, you may be able to have a permanent device implanted that delivers stimulation to the nerves in your back, much like a pacemaker.
 The electrodes in the permanent device are placed in your lower back through a minor surgical procedure.
 You may need to return to the doctor for adjustments to find the right setting that controls your bladder symptoms.

 Doctors may suggest surgery to improve bladder control if other treatments have failed.
 Surgery helps only stress incontinence.
 It won't work for urge incontinence.
 Many surgical options have high rates of success.